Learn the characteristics of wood being used in kitchen cabinets today.

 - Sapwood – The lighter colored parts of the wood that grows from inside the bark to the heartwood

 - Wormholes – Small holes in the wood that range in size up to 1/16th of an inch.

 - Sugar Tracks – yellowish to dark brown streaks that run throughout the wood.

 Choosing between custom, semi-custom and stock cabinetry generally come down to your budget.
 Your family spends a lot of time in the kitchen and your cabinets are one of the most used elements in your kitchen so it makes sense to opt for the highest- quality, most durable cabinetry you can afford.

 Custom cabinets will last the longest and usually come with a longer warranty, but you can mix and match, for example, using custom cabinets for hard to fit areas or as focal points in your design.

-The wood you choose for your kitchen cabinets affects their aesthetic look, as well as how they will stand up to daily use.
-Most cabinets are made from solid hardwoods, but to lower costs, the woods are often applied as veneers over another layer such as plywood.
+The wood you choose for your kitchen cabinets affects their aesthetic look – meaning your overall kitchen design, as well as how they will stand up to daily use.
+The most popular choice for cabinets materials are solid hardwoods, but to lower costs, the woods are often applied as veneers over another layer such as plywood.